-Communicate with your partner about your issues of concern.
-Let him or her know that you are struggling.
+Communicate with your partner about your concerns.
+Let him know that you are struggling.
 Brainstorm together possible reasons for your anxiety.
 The very act of sharing your fears can lessen anxiety and the reassurance your partner gives you will be invaluable.

 Determine if there is a medical cause of your problem.
 Rule out a physical problem by getting a check up.
 This is especially important if either partner experiences pain during coitus.
 Tell your doctor exactly what is going on even if you find the subject embarrassing.